Maximizing Machine Learning Accuracy with Video Annotation & Labeling :

 The manufacturing industry is also increasingly using video annotation to improve productivity and efficiency.
 Robots are being trained on annotated videos to navigate through stationary, inspect assembly lines, track packages in logistics.
 Robots trained on annotated videos are helping spot defective items in production lines.

-Video annotation can pose a few challenges to annotators.
+Video annotation/labeling can pose a few challenges to annotators.
 Let’s look at some points you need to consider before beginning video annotation for computer vision projects.

 One of the biggest challenges of video annotation is dealing with massive video datasets that need to be scrutinized and annotated.
 To accurately train the computer vision models, it is crucial to access large amounts of annotated videos.
 Since the objects aren’t still, as they would be in an image annotation process, it is essential to have highly skilled annotators who can capture objects in motion.